 But nearly three weeks ago, an Instagram page featuring a well-crafted aesthetic of bite-sized healthcare checklists and pictures of patches and pills popped up.
 Their posts were informative and well-researched; their feed was patterned with brands of pills they stocked alternating with minimal visuals of products and simple lines.

 Their name is Ease, and they sought to make sexual health and wellness a talked-about topic, and for people to feel at ease ordering, monitoring and journeying towards their best sexual health levels.

-“We started thinking about building this platform in September of 2019 and we have been working to make it a reality since then.”
-Guada, the CEO of Ease Healthcare, shares.
+“We started thinking about building this platform in September of 2019 and we have been working to make it a reality since then”, the co-founder of Ease Healthcare, shares.

 Ease is a digital health startup focused on making access to sensitive healthcare services such as birth control, STD testing and emergency contraception more convenient, affordable and discreet.

 “While our focus is on the provision of healthcare services, we have dedicated ourselves to providing educational content and resources in order to promote greater awareness of sexual and reproductive health and wellness, as well as de-stigmatise such health matters.”